 Some examples of Type II restriction endonucleases

-"Saippuakauppias".
-DNA palindromes read the same forward and backward when both strands are considered.
-In the first example above, the recognition site of EcoRI is 5'-GAATTC-3', so the paired strand is 3'-CTTAAG-5': the double-stranded 6 bp sequence will therefore read the same in either direction.
+"Saippuakauppias").
+DNA palindromes read the same forward and backward in the double-stranded molecule.
+In the first example above, the recognition site of EcoRI is 5'-GAATTC-3', so the paired strand is 3'-CTTAAG-5': the double-stranded 6 bp sequence therefore reads the same in either 5'-3' direction.
 The cut occurs at 5'-G/A on either strand, leaving both with a single-stranded 5'-AATT tail.